MickaelMoon/CasseBrick/README.md

 Each bombs are represented by a B. When a player launchs a bomb, it appears at the same coordonate as the player (under his foots), so be aware of it when you move as it migh block you later if you dont considerate it.
 A bomb has a timer of 3 turns, bombs explode at the end of the player turn !
 As there are no apparent timer shown and as a bomb can make another one exploded if it is in its explosion range, chain reactions must be expected!

 A timer has been made to see the explosion and the map updated after that.
-So be patient as wonderfull items might await for you once walls are broken !
+So be patient as wonderful items might await for you once walls are broken !

 ####Items
 Following is a brief descriptive list for the items dropped randomly after a wall is destroyed: